aaronergreen/jumpstarts/_about/process.md

     order to report on Solutions Outcomes + Lessons Learned.
-The Featured Startup receives an additional 10hrs of prep support prior to the Outcomes Reporting Event.\n\n**Case Study**\nThe entire six-month arc is captured and published in a Case Study that describes:\n- What Worked?\n- What Didn't?\n- What Was Learned?\n- Recommendations for Future Applications. "
+The Featured Startup receives an additional 10hrs of prep support prior to the Outcomes Reporting Event.\n\n**Case Study**\nThe entire six-month arc is captured and published in a Case Study that describes:\n\n- What Worked?\n- What Didn't?\n- What Was Learned?\n- Recommendations for Future Applications. "
 ---